-With this kind of asthma, symptoms happen several times a year, usually in association with a cold or other viral infection.
-If your child has infrequent intermittent asthma, he might wheeze or cough for a few days when he’s having a flare-up and should respond rapidly to treatment.
+With this kind of asthma, symptoms happen a few times a year, usually in association with a cold or other viral infection.
+Children with infrequent intermittent asthma might wheeze or cough for a few days when they’re having flare-ups and respond rapidly to treatment.

-Children with infrequent intermittent asthma usually need treatment only for an acute asthma attack.
-They usually don’t need to take any asthma medications in between attacks.
+Children with infrequent intermittent asthma usually need treatment only for asthma attacks.
+They might not need to take any asthma medications in between attacks, unless the attacks are severe.
 Most children with asthma fall into this group.